tidyverse/tibble/tests/testthat/_snaps/vignette-invariants/invariants.md

 #> !
 Data frame must have names.
 #> i In file 'type-data-frame.c' at line
 #> 683.
-#> i This is an internal error in the rlang
+#> i This is an internal error in the vctrs
 #> package, please report it to the package
 #> authors.
 ```